treebohotels/treebo-csv-uploader/README.rst

 ===================

-This project provides a generic interface for uploading csv files and registering actions for uploaded values.
+This project provides a generic user interface for uploading csv files and registering actions for uploaded values.

 Installation
 ------------